Reflecting Upon Irreducible Mind

 an objective soul that will survive my death and that this soul is the

-true source (center) of my Self, and that my objective body (material or
+true source (center) of my Self, and that my objective body (material

-are talking about the same thing.
-But this "same thing" has an inner structure,
+is correct.
+We are talking about the same thing.
+But this "same thing"

-so to speak.
-It has different properties at least.
-A mind without consciousness,
+has an inner structure, so to speak.
+It has different properties at

-or a watch without consciousness, is not the same thing as a mind with
+is not the same thing as a mind with consciousness (Chalmers' Conscious

-consciousness (Chalmers' Conscious Mind, 1996) or a watch with consciousness.
+Mind, 1996) or a watch with consciousness.
+You can have input, processing

-You can have input, processing + memory, and output, without having consciousness
++ memory, and output, without having consciousness (subjective awareness).

-(subjective awareness).
 Unless you are, like me, a panpsychist...
-So the
+So the use of different terms

-use of different terms is, IMHO, justified and highly beneficial
+is, IMHO, justified and highly beneficial

 As said, Julio's terminology could be useful in certain contexts.